vEnhance/evans_django_tools/README.md

 ## Bash scripts for local checks

-Running `./INSTALL.sh` will create symlinks to two scripts, `lint.sh` and `bypass-lint.sh`.

-To use the `lint.sh` automatically on `git push`, create an executable file `.git/hoks/pre-push` with content `./lint.sh`.
+To use the `lint.sh` automatically on `git push`, create an executable file `.git/hooks/pre-push` with content `./evans_django_tools/lint.sh`.
 This will run the `lint.sh` script automatically before pushing anything (and abort the push if any issues are detected).

+Running `./evans_django_tools/bypass-lint.sh` causes
-Running `./bypass-lint.sh` causes `lint.sh` to do nothing for the current commit, hence the name.
+`./evans_django_tools/lint.sh` to do nothing for the current commit, hence the name.

 ## GitHub workflow